 Elements - these actions are element-specific actions.
 For instance, display a list in a repeating group, set a custom state, or scroll to an element.
 For each action, you will have to pick the relevant element on the page.
 Note that as it is the case for events, actions will only be visible in the list if the page contains an element of the relevant type.

 Some actions can run on the server only, on the client only, or both.
 In general, actions that write data or connect to external services will run on both environments.
-Element actions, or navigation actions that you can use to show/hide elements, or take the user to another page, will not be run on the server and therefore won't count as a server-side run.
+Go to page actions, toggling or scrolling to elements, and setting custom states would be examples of client-side actions.
+In addition, client-side workflows will not show up in your application's server logs.

 If a workflow hits an error, for instance if you are using a Sign the user up action, and the 2 passwords don't match, or if a credit card action fails because the card is declined, the workflow will stop immediately.
 The actions that got run this far will not be reverted, and data modifications, or emails sent will not change back, but following actions will not run.
 It is possible to add custom handling for workflow errors, for instance if you want to change the message or the user experience when an error occurs.